top of page

 John Biggers

+He was one of the most important African American artists of the twentieth century.
 John Biggers was a muralist who came to prominence after the Harlem Renaissance and toward the end of World War II.

 Malvin Gray Johnson